Coronavirus: Players were being treated like guinea pigs, claims Wayne Rooney

-Wayne Rooney believes footballers in England were being treated "like guinea pigs" amid the coronavirus pandemic.

-Despite initially planning to go ahead with fixtures across the weekend, the Premier League and EFL announced on Friday that matches had been postponed until at least April 3.
+Despite initially planning to go ahead with fixtures across the weekend, the Premier League and EFL announced that matches had been postponed until at least 3 April.

 The decision brought England's competitions in line with the rest of the major European leagues, with Ligue 1 having been suspended indefinitely while LaLiga and Serie A are off until April at the earliest – the Bundesliga has also been postponed.